New Zealand citizenship offers a gateway to a fulfilling and prosperous life in this picturesque island nation.

 Furthermore, New Zealanders can usually obtain a visa on arrival in 39 countries where a visa is required for citizens of other nations.
 This includes countries in Southeast Asia, the Middle East, and parts of Africa.

-Ways to Get New Zealand Citizenship
+How to obtain New Zealand citizenship

 New Zealand citizenship by birth